anfe67/EUROBIS-QC/DEV_NOTES.md

 2) QC 8 needs clarifications.
 Is the taxon a marine taxon that does not exist in APHIA?
 If I know what to ask to the DB then we will have this one too, and with this taxonomy will be OK
 3) xylookup and bathymetry data for checks 6 and 18 (to see if a point is on land and if the bathymetries are compatible with the event area.
-I have not yet looked at this aspect. # TODO, look at obis-qc
+I have not yet looked at this aspect. # DONE, look at obis-qc

 4) In what field should I dig to find Observed weight (QC # 15) - emailed to Bart